mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 * Have blood in your urine
 * Have a headache that do not get better, blurred vision, or dizziness
 * Cough up blood, vomit blood or get a nose bleeds

+### Other Things to Consider in Phase 3
+<p class="outstanding">Probably a lot of things I am forgetting, or haven't had time to include.
+Please suggest content and I'll find/write it.</p>

+### Checklist
+<p class="outstanding">This will be a checkable list - circles where the patient and the caregiver can check-off items.</p>

 ## Glossary
 Uncommon words will be identified automatically, but feel free to highlight any words that you think might need to be explained.